GoogleCloudDataproc/hadoop-connectors/gcs/INSTALL.md

 # property to `false` will disable use of service accounts for authentication.
 spark.hadoop.google.cloud.auth.service.account.enable=true

-# The JSON key file of the service account used for GCS
+# The JSON keyfile of the service account used for GCS
 # access when google.cloud.auth.service.account.enable is true.
 spark.hadoop.google.cloud.auth.service.account.json.keyfile=/path/to/keyfile
 ```